Lettuce05/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - Anthony Romaine

 The log of my #100DaysOfCode challenge.
-Started on [November 1, 2020].
+Started on November 1, 2020.

 ## Log